OpenF2/F2/docs/src/developing-f2-containers.md

 The `afterAppRender()` method allows the container to override how an app's HTML is inserted into the page.
 The function should accept an `F2.AppConfig` object and also a string of HTML.

-For more information on `F2.ContainerConfig`, [browse over to the F2.js SDK docs](../docs/sdk/classes/F2.ContainerConfig.html).
+For more information on `F2.ContainerConfig`, [browse to the F2.js SDK docs](../docs/sdk/classes/F2.ContainerConfig.html).

 ### F2 UI Mask